UkrGuru/SqlJson/README.md

 UkrGuru.SqlJson automatically normalizes input parameters and deserializes the result.

 Requirements:
-1. INPUT: Must use a query or procedure with only one @Data parameter of any type, or no parameter.
+1. INPUT: You can use any query or procedure that has only one @Data parameter, or no parameter at all.
+UkrGuru.SqlJson will auto serialize the complex parameter to JSON format.
-2. OUTPUT: Should prepare the result in one column SELECT sqltype or json types.
-See more examples bellow ...
+2. OUTPUT: You should format the result as a single column SELECT statement.

 ```sql